davidjguru/davidjguru.github.io/_posts/2020-08-30-Infrastructure-as-code-with-Terraform-for-Drupal.md

 ```
 ## 4- Preparing the Provider

+Well, Terraform uses text files to describe the infrastructure, orders, commands and set variables.
+The language of the Terraform configuration files is called "HashiCorp Configuration Language" or HCL (which we mentioned earlier)and is written in files created with a ".tf" extension.
+For this example we will build several .tf files, so our first step will be to create a directory associated with the project that will contain all of them.

-Create a directory for storing the configuration files of this test project and change your position to the newly created folder:
+So first, we'll create a folder for storing the configuration files of this test project and change your position to the newly created folder:
 ```
 $ mkdir ~/terraform_test
 $ cd ~/terraform_test